 After we parked, it was a short, flat and easy paved trail to the falls.
 I even saw a mother with a child in a stroller.
 You can actually see the falls from a distance standing in the parking lot but the trail brings you much closer.

 This time when we arrived in Banff, it was much easier to find a street parking spot and seemed to be less people milling around.
-I guess the weather really made a difference.
+I guess the weather really made a difference and people were still out exploring.
 We chose to get some Cajun food from Tooloulou’s which definitely had the Cajun Creole spirit in both their food and the decorations.

 I think we arrived a little before or after 4 pm, I cannot quite remember but their lunch service lasts until 5 pm so we got to eat at lunch prices.
 We started with the hushpuppies and cornbread and also an order of deep fried oysters.
 The oysters were crispy on the outside but not dried out on the inside which is perfect and the hushpuppies and cornbread were huge and almost too filling.